Lektrico/lektricowifi/README.md

   currents, voltages, powers, errors, ...

-  see the output in the examples below the
+  see the output in the examples below

 3. Command the device